BClark88/emojify-sentence/README.md

 ## Why Rust?
-Speed was a concern (see quickly) so I needed something that was web-scale that can also be built to run in almost any hardware environment (see easily above.
-This should just work on any device).
+Speed was a concern (see quickly) so I needed something that was web-scale that can also be built to run in almost any hardware environment (see easily: if I can't run it on a smart-bulb I can't run it easily).
 Rust meets those two criteria.
 It's also a fun learning experience

-## Current functionality
-Currently a string can be fed in and a string will be output that will choose a random emoji colour from an alphabet This assumes that the user has already implemented emojis following a set pattern and as such, is currently very tightly coupled to the author's environment

 ## Requirements
 Rust